-- 5.5.1 The policies below are intended to augment the policies of Section 9.1.3 of Volume 1 of the Official Plan and the policies regarding Sustainable Buildings in Section 5.2 of the York Region Official Plan. - 5.5.2 All public buildings in the VMC, with the exception of schools, shall be designed to achieve a LEED[TM] Gold or higher rating.
-All private development shall be encouraged to strive for a LEED[TM] Gold or higher rating. - 5.5.3 To mitigate the urban heat island effect, increase the energy efficiency of buildings and reduce stormwater run-off, green roofs and/or cool roofing materials as well as soft landscaping shall be encouraged on the flat portion of rooftops.
-All commercial, institutional, multi-unit residential buildings, excluding townhouses and stacked townhouses, and mixed use buildings shall be encouraged to: - have a green roof with a minimum 50% coverage or, - · contain solar capture equipment over a minimum of 60% of the roof or, - use cool roofing materials for a minimum of 80% of the roof or, - use a combination of the above for a minimum of 70% of the roof. - 5.5.4 The use of high-albedo surface materials and/or shading shall be encouraged for non-roof hardscapes.
+- 5.5.1 The policies below are intended to augment the policies of Section 9.1.3 of Volume 1 of the Official Plan and the policies regarding Sustainable Buildings in Section 5.2 of the York Region Official Plan. - 5.5.2 All institutional buildings in the VMC, with the exception of schools, shall be designed to achieve a LEED[TM] Gold or higher rating.
+All private development shall be encouraged to strive for a LEED[TM] Gold or higher rating. - 5.5.3 To mitigate the urban heat island effect, increase the energy efficiency of buildings and reduce stormwater run-off, green roofs and/or cool roofing materials as well as soft landscaping shall be required on the flat portion of rooftops.
+All commercial, institutional, multi-unit residential buildings, excluding townhouses and stacked townhouses, and mixed use buildings shall: - have a green roof with a minimum 50% coverage or, - · contain solar capture equipment over a minimum of 60% of the roof or, - use cool roofing materials for a minimum of 80% of the roof or, - use a combination of the above for a minimum of 70% of the roof. - 5.5.4 Non-roof hardscapes shall use high-albedo surface materials and/or be heavily shaded by trees.
 Where surface parking is permitted and provided, shade trees shall be planted at the edges of the lot and between rows of parking, generally less than 9 metres apart.